AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/resource-usage.md

 ## Legend

 Regardless of which parameters you choose, resource usage always display a legend that maps the colors of the graph to each data source.
-The legend also lists whether the data source is a native namespace or a shared community namepsace.
+The legend also lists whether the data source is a native namespace or a shared community namespace.

 **Legend**